 If only there was a way to get a super-concentrated form of that magical ingredient minus all the cranberry juice chugging!!!

 Oh wait, there is!
-That magical ingredient in cranberries (also in other fruits such as peaches, oranges, blueberries, etc.) is a sugar called, you guessed it, D-Mannose.
+That magical ingredient in cranberries (also in other fruits such as peaches, oranges, blueberries, etc.) is a sugar called D-Mannose.
 This little guy will be your hero and you can get him in concentrated form.

 To sum up the highly scientific process of how this guy works, I shall use one of my famously horrible analogies. *clears throat*.